mokhinurabdurakhimova/Car-Detection/README.md

-# Car-Detection
-Car detection System using openCV
 Code Requirements
-Opencv
+∙ Opencv
-Car XML(Available in repository)
+∙ Car XML(Available in repository)

 What steps you have to follow??
-Download my repository
+∙ Download my repository
-And run
+∙ And run